Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 April 29, 2025

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-When I asked listeners for their questions one stood out as a worthy of almost an entire episode: 'What does it take to respect people around you, especially your parents?'
+Ask Rachel anything When I asked listeners for their questions one stood out as a worthy of almost an entire episode: 'What does it take to respect people around you, especially your parents?'
 There's so much that could be said on this topic that it think I might give it a deeper dive at some point, but the insight from my teens was very interesting nonetheless.
-Artificial Intelligence is everywhere in the news…
+Artificial Intelligence is everywhere in the news, but what I don't see is a coherent approach across education…

 Listen to the Episode